 One of the Slieve Bloom Mountain Biking Trails starts at Kinnitty Village.
 Park in the village and follow the signs through the GAA pitch to the start of the trail.
 The second is located at Baunreagh on the R440 towards Mountrath.

-A grave slab standing in the porch of the Church originally marked the grave of one of the Abbots of St. Finians Monastery.
-Just behind the church is the Kinnitty Pyramid, standing 30 feet in height.
+A unique feature of the village is the Kinnitty Pyramid well worth a visit.
+Standing 30 feet in height at the rear of St Finian’s Church.
 It is a replica of the Pyramid of Cheops in Egypt.
 It took four years to build and was completed in 1834.
 It was built by Lt.
 Col Richard Bernard and is the burial chamber for 5 members of his family.